Our Favorite Sync Licensing Tool for 2020

 Take It to the Outro

 I could go on and on about my favorite features (not to mention the fact they they are remarkably better priced that any of the other options out there), but if you’re interested I would highly suggest you contact the fine folks at Disco and set up a one-on-one walkthrough.
 When I did my Skype one-on-one they made specific suggestions on how to organize my catalog for the specific work we do at 3 Theory Music and it literally eliminated 2 spreadsheets I was using to keep track of where my music was going and where it had been.
 Give Disco a try and let me know what you think!
 Find us on Twitter –> @3Theory.

-*If you found any value from this post, we’d appreciate you using our Disco affiliate link (it saves us a bit off our annual subscription and every little bit helps).
+*If you found any value from this post, we’d appreciate you using our affiliate link.
+You’ll get $20 credit on your Disco subscription: Disco Sign-Up Link.